Guided Tour of Career Cruising

 Each Career Profile contains two multimedia interviews.
 Each person: answers key questions about their experiences, describes what a typical day is like in his or her occupation, explains what they like and don’t like about the job, and offers advice for people interested in entering that career.

-To view these interviews, click on one of the names in the Photos & Interviews section on the left side of the occupation profile screen, use the blue buttons on the left to navigate the various sections of the interview, click one of the small icons next to the Likes, Dislikes, and Advice buttons.
+To view these interviews, click on one of the names in the Photos & Interviews section on the left side of the occupation profile screen, use the buttons in the shaded blue box at the top of the page to navigate the various sections of the interview, click one of the small icons next to the Likes, Dislikes, and Advice buttons.

 Step 5: Explore Schools